Dairon Blanco Preview, Player Props: Royals vs. Tigers

 Dairon Blanco At The Plate

-- Blanco has six doubles, four triples, two home runs and 10 walks while hitting .226.
+- Blanco has six doubles, four triples, two home runs and 10 walks while batting .226.

-- In 40 games played this year, he has hit a homer in only two of them.
+- He has hit a home run in two of 40 games played this year, and in 1.6% of his plate appearances.

-- Blanco has driven home a run in 12 games this year (30.0%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on two occasions..
+- In 30.0% of his games this season, Blanco has driven in at least one run.
+In three of those games (7.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.